-A guide for visiting the Tsitsikamma National Park
+A guide for visiting Tsitsikamma National Park

-Its coastal location has made it even more desirable as a traveller destination due to its extensively diverse landscape, ranging from towering mountains to stunning coral reefs, which house thousands of delights for scuba divers and snorkelers to discover.
+Its coastal location has made it even more desirable as a travel destination due to its extensively diverse landscape, ranging from towering mountains to stunning coral reefs, which house thousands of delights for scuba divers and snorkelers to discover.
 Rocky creeks and mighty rivers are in abundance throughout the park and provide fantastic opportunities for adrenaline-seekers to explore some of the less well-known areas of Tsitsikamma.

 Once in the Park, there are different self-guided hiking trails of increasing difficulty and vary in length.